Bonnie Ross: 343 Industries

 343 Industries would ultimately hire from more than 55 different companies to work on their first major game, Halo 4.
 Midway through development, 343 changed the vision of the project significantly, leading to the departure of the game's creative director and Josh Holmes as a replacement.
 The developers created a vertical slice of gameplay that was very similar to a Bungie-style Halo game, and then used that to inform a different direction for the game.
 Halo 4 released in 2012 and grossed $220 million in first-day sales.

 In 2014, 343 Industries released Halo: The Master Chief Collection, a compilation of the four main Halo games for the Xbox One.
 On launch, the game suffered from severe issues, and Ross issued public apologies for the state of the product; she later called it the worst moment in her career.
 Ross later promised future 343 Industries games would have betas to avoid similar problems.
 Halo 5: Guardians released in 2015, and sales of the games and related merchandise topped $400 million in its first week.
 Lessons learned from the development of Halo 5 led to a longer development period for the next game, Halo Infinite, released in 2021.

 Ross also envisioned the Halo franchise growing with transmedia content such as books and television.
 Halo 4's release coincided with a tie-in episodic series, Halo 4: Forward Unto Dawn.
 Ross would later announce a live-action Halo television series at the Xbox One reveal in 2013.

 Ross announced her departure from 343 Industries on September 12, 2022.
+She became a board member at Duolingo in December 2024.